Death of Vishal Mehrotra: Operation Midland

 A few months after his son's disappearance, Vishambar Mehrotra claimed to have been contacted by an unidentified man thought to be in his twenties.
 This man suggested that Vishal's abduction had been connected to a group of influential child sexual offenders associated with Elm Guest House in London.
 The man stated that he had informed the Metropolitan Police but they had not followed up his report.
 Vishambar gave a recording of the telephone conversation to detectives; however, they dismissed it as a prank call and it was not followed up.
 The location of Vishal's disappearance was less than a mile from Elm Guest House.

-Vishal's murder was investigated as part of Operation Midland after Carl Beech, a purported abuse survivor, told detectives that he had been abused by a child sex ring and he had seen them murder three boys.
-Beech was later determined to have used his work computer to access newspaper articles speculating on connections between Vishal's murder and the alleged child sex ring.
-In July 2019 he was convicted of charges related to lying to police and he was jailed for eighteen years.
+Vishal's death was investigated as part of Operation Midland after Carl Beech, a purported abuse survivor, told detectives that he had been abused by a child sex ring and he had seen them murder three boys.
+Beech was later determined to have used his work computer to access newspaper articles speculating on connections between Vishal's death and the alleged child sex ring.
+In July 2019 he was convicted of 12 counts of perverting the course of justice, one of fraud, and several child sex offences. he was sentenced to 18 years in prison.